-Nidderdale Show stewards were astonished when a couple who said they were from York turned up at this year’s show with an extremely dingy looking cup which had last been presented in 1927.
+Nidderdale Show stewards were astonished when a couple from York turned up at this year’s show with an extremely dingy looking cup which had last been presented in 1927.

 Cup Steward David Prince said:”I was really surprised when I looked at it, I’d never seen it before but they said they had found it in a skip in York and thought it must belong to us.
 It was extremely dull but when we polished it up it’s lovely.
 It was the Swaledale Sheep Cup for the champion group of four.
 It’s amazing to see it after such a long time, it appears that it was only presented once in 1927 and never came back to the show”.